BiTaksi/node-async/README.md

 ### once.throw

-throw an error if it is called a second time
+Throw an error if it is called a second time:

+    fn = async.once.skip (a, b, cb) -> cb null, a + b

+If you call this method multiple times it will throw an exception:

+    fn 2, 3, (err, x) ->
+      // x will now be 5
+      fn 2, 9, (err, x) ->
+        // will neither get there because an exception is thrown above

 ### once.atime

-only run it once at a time but response all calls with the result
+Only run it once at a time but response all calls with the result:

+    fn = async.once.atime (cb) ->
+      time = process.hrtime()
+      setTimeout ->
+        cb null, time[1]
+      , 1000

+And now you may call it multiple times but it will not run more than once simultaneously.
+But all simultaneous calls will get the same result.

+    async.parallel [ fn, fn ], (err, results) ->
+      // will come here exactly after the first call finished (because the
+      // second will do so the same time)
+      // results here will be the same integer, twice

 ### once.wait

+The second and later calls will return with the same result:

+      fn = async.once.wait (cb) ->
+        time = process.hrtime()
+        setTimeout ->
+          cb null, time[1]
+        , 1000

+Use this to make some initializations which only have to run once but neither function may start because it is not done:

+      async.parallel [ fn, fn ], (err, results) ->
+        // same as with `once.atime` it will come here exactly after the
+        // first call finished because the second one will get the
+        // result the same time
+        // results here will be the same integer, twice fn (err, result) ->
-the second call will get return with the same result
+          // and this call will return imediately with the previous result

 License